schmouk/CppRandLib/README.md

 **BaseRandom** is the base class for every implemented PRNG in library **CppRandLib**.
 It is a templated class.
 It aims at providing common behavior for all PRNG classes of the library, the most noticeable one being the 'callable' nature of every implemented PRNG.

-**CppRandLib** being a counterpart of inital library **PyRandLib** with aiming at providing the same level of functionnalities, **BaseRandom** provides inn **CppRandLib** the access to many useful distribution functions as described in further section **Inherited Distribution Functions**.
+**CppRandLib** being a counterpart of inital library **PyRandLib** with aiming at providing the same level of functionnalities, **BaseRandom** provides in **CppRandLib** the access to many useful distribution functions as described in further section **Inherited Distribution Functions**.
 This is not the way the STL numerics library functions (see the [CPP Reference](https://en.cppreference.com/w/cpp/numeric/random.html) dedicated page site) to get an overview of it).
 Notice: Release 3.0 of **CppRandLib** will implement an interface for all **CppRandLib** PRNG classes to conform to the implementation of PRNGs in the c++ STL.

 Furthermore, every inheriting class MUST override the next methods :